Vinroke/reprose/README-1.md

 ## A note on hardware

 Generation speed depends entirely on your GPU.
 A 4GB VRAM card running a 7–8B model is the realistic floor for a usable experience.
 Anything less is technically functional in the same sense that a bicycle is technically a vehicle.

+MacOS has not been tested for tray behaviour but should easily work without it.

 ---